gulays/Airbnb-Classification/Report.md

 ![Airbnb1](MVP/images/occupancy_hist.png)

-Occupancy level is derived from occupancy rates and divide listings as high, average and low occupancy considering the following industry occupancy levels.
+Occupancy level is derived from occupancy rates and divided listings as high, average and low occupancy considering the following industry occupancy levels.
 -- The U.S. average occupancy rate is about 46.% by April, 2021. -- An ideal occupancy rate for hotels is between 70% and 95%.

 Below the graph after transformation: